 - may cause irritation at the sensor insertion site

-- the original version doesn’t alert you if your blood glucose levels are off until you actively check them (alerts are a feature with the Libre 2)
+- the original version doesn’t alert you if your blood glucose levels are off until you actively check them (alerts are a feature with the Libre 2 and 3)

 - results may not be as accurate as a traditional blood calibration system

-- you must have a prescription for the monitor, as it can’t be purchased over the counter at big-box stores
+- you must have a prescription for the monitor because it can’t be purchased over the counter at big-box stores

 To set up the FreeStyle Libre, you must first insert the sensor into your upper arm with an applicator that’s included with the set.
 The sensor itself is about the size of a coin and is applied just underneath the top layer of your skin.
 This process is said to be painless, but some users experience mild skin irritation.